 Don’t Worry About Fancy Vacations: If your vacation budget is stretched this year, it’s okay to cancel out on this year’s expensive trip to some faraway place.
 Kids just want to be happy and not feel subject to the tensions that may accompany the end of a marriage, and above all else, we know that children of divorce value quality time with their parents, in whatever form that takes.

 What does this mean for your summer plans?
 For relaxed, budget-friendly fun, look for opportunities close to home that promote family togetherness.
 Spend the day at the Jersey Shore and build a sandcastle together.
 Go camping or spend the day hiking with your kids in one of New Jersey’s state parks.
-Take advantage of the many family-friendly concerns and festivals happening in New Jersey this summer that are completely free to attend.
+Take advantage of the many family-friendly concerns and festivals happening in New Jersey this summer.
 Feeling less stressed about money can help you to keep your focus on your kids.

 If Your Kids Visit Their Other Parent For Extended Time: Practically speaking, if your parenting time plan calls for your children to spend extended time with their other parent (or the other parent will take the kids on an extended trip), be sure the parent has copies of the child’s health insurance cards, immunization documentation, and adequate supplies of any medications the child may take.
 In return, ask your former spouse to provide a simple itinerary of what will happen during the visit or trip.
 Some parents have this request to be provided trip information written into their child custody order.